cyb3ritic/study-resources/CCNA_prep/Day1_Network_Devices.md

     ✅ c.
 A client
     </details>

-4. YOur company wants to purchase some network hardware to connect its separate networks together.
+4. Your company wants to purchase some network hardware to connect its separate networks together.
 What kind of network device is appropriate?
     - [ ] a.
 A firewall
     - [ ] b.
 A host
     - [ ] c.
 A LAN